 JBL has been well-trusted as a leading audio equipment manufacturer ever since its inception in 1946.
 Behind the entirety of its portfolio is a dedication to science and research which lies at the heart of each of JBL’s products.

-The 305P Mk2 do a good job at carrying this legacy on, and we personally think they’re one of the better options available for budget studio monitors.
+The 305P Mk2 do a good job at carrying this legacy on, and I personally think they’re one of the better options available for budget studio monitors.

 Power and frequency response

-Regarding any issues, we’ll note that there is some “boominess” in the low end, as well as a slight hiss coming from the tweeters.
+Regarding any issues, I’ll note that there is some “boominess” in the low end, as well as a slight hiss coming from the tweeters.
 The hiss primarily presents itself when listening at low volumes, slowly disappearing as the volume increases.
-This isn’t a huge issue for us considering that it’s so commonplace for a large number of different manufacturers.
+This isn’t a huge issue for me considering that it’s so commonplace for a large number of different manufacturers.

 I/O and controls